hacktoon/mel/docs/queries.md

 ---

-A query is a scope, reference to data, with parameters and default value(s).
+A query is a reference to data, with parameters and default value(s).

 Queries are used to get values in contexts.
 The example below defines a query `person` with constraints `name` and `age` equal to `"Mary"` and `42`, respectively: